 “We’re encouraging people to dig deep for this year’s Poppy Appeal to help us raise £43 million.
 The Legion’s work is entirely dependent on the public’s generous support – so please wear your poppy with pride, knowing that you are helping the Armed Forces community to live on.”

-Among the soldiers honoured was gunner Albert Jesse Wright, the great-great uncle of academy student Ozan Bozkurt.
+Among the soldiers honoured was gunner Albert Jesse Wright, the great-great uncle of academy learner Ozan Bozkurt.
 Albert was a gunner with the Royal Field Artillery and after service in Ireland was posted to France where he died aged 20 in March 1915.

 Ozan said: “While my great-great uncle was serving in Ireland he posted home to his parents a piece of Irish Shamrock in a matchbox.
 They planted it next to their greenhouse and it grew all over it which ensured he was always remembered.”

-Brother and sister Ciaran and Shannon Selwood, of Uttoxeter, who are both students at the academy, have four family members honoured in the display – all of whom died in WW1.
+Brother and sister Ciaran and Shannon Selwood, of Uttoxeter, who are both learners at the academy, have four family members honoured in the display – all of whom died in WW1.
 The brother and sister’s great-great grandfather William Robert Selwood was killed in September 1915 at the Battle of Loos and their great-great-great uncle Albert Frederick Harris was killed in August 1915 at Gallipoli.